Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 Is the DoD civilian psychologist path different from active-duty?

 Yes.
 DoD civilian psychologists work for military medical facilities and family advocacy programs as civilian employees on the federal General Schedule pay scale, not as commissioned officers.
-A DoD civilian psychologist typically enters at GS-12 ($87,878 base 2026) with experienced-hire entry at GS-13 ($104,604).
-Senior DoD civilian psychologists reach GS-14 ($123,584) for program management roles.
-Locality pay applies as elsewhere in the federal system: DC locality is 33.30 percent, San Diego 33.05 percent, Honolulu 18.66 percent.
+A DoD civilian psychologist typically enters at GS-12 ($76,463 base Step 1, 2026) with experienced-hire entry at GS-13 ($90,925).
+Senior DoD civilian psychologists reach GS-14 ($107,446 Step 1, up to $139,684 at Step 10) for program management roles.
+Locality pay is then added on top: the Washington DC locality adds 33.94 percent and San Diego 33.72 percent for 2026, so a GS-13 in either metro clears roughly $121,000 to $122,000.
 DoD civilian roles do not require uniformed service, deployability, or up-or-out promotion mechanics.
 They are most common at Walter Reed National Military Medical Center, Naval Medical Center San Diego, Brooke Army Medical Center, and the Air Force Family Advocacy Program offices.

 What is HPSP and how does it fund psychology doctoral training?